-For this reason, the Board will work with the NCGA to establish this emerging practitioner into legislation to help alleviate the shortage of NPAPP throughout North Carolina.
+For this reason, the Board introduced HB 610 sponsored by Representatives Adcock, Sasser, Cunningham, and Boles to establish this emerging practitioner into legislation to help alleviate the shortage of NPAPP throughout North Carolina.
+The companion bill, SB 520, was sponsored by Senators Perry, Krawiec, and Burgin.
 The issues surrounding the COVID-19 response highlights the need to have NPAPP in our state.

 - (11) The number of applicants who applied for licensure pursuant to G.S.
-93B-15.1(k): 5 - (12) The number of licenses granted pursuant to G.S.
-93B-15.1(k): 5 - (13) The substance of any anticipated change in rules adopted by the occupational licensing Board or the substance of any anticipated adoption of new rules by the occupational licensing Board.
+93B-15.1: 2 - (12) The number of licenses granted pursuant to G.S.
+93B-15.1: 2 - (13) The substance of any anticipated change in rules adopted by the occupational licensing Board or the substance of any anticipated adoption of new rules by the occupational licensing Board.

-The following temporary rules were adopted during the 2019-2020 fiscal year and enacted June 1, 2020.
+The following temporary rules were adopted as permanent rules 21 NCAC 61 .0901 RULE WAIVERS during the 2020-2021 fiscal year and enacted June 1, 2021.
+There are no planned rule changes for 2022-2023.